-Earlier (prior to day 1) and/or later (after last day) transfers from and to airport
+Earlier (prior day 1) and/or later (after day 16) transfers from and to airport

-Mineral water and drinks at restaurants and hotels
+Mineral water and drinks at meals and hotels.

 Fees for personal photos and videos

-Personal and travel insurance (compulsory)
+Personal and holiday insurance (compulsory)

-Tips for drivers, guides, portage and hotel staff
+Tips for drivers, guides and hotel staff

-Costs related to delayed program or lost luggage
+Costs relating to delayed or lost luggage

-Any item of personal nature such as phone calls, laundry, etc
+Any item of personal nature such as phone calls, laundry, etc.